JRCSTU/CO2MPAS-TA/docker/README.rst

 CO2MPAS docker images
 =====================
-There are two images available:
+There is one image available:
- - co2mpas-alpine
  - co2mpas-debian

 Quick Start